windingtheropes/coolio/README.md

 0 = keeps input on the same line as the message
 1 = puts the input below the message

+input will return the input as a string.

 # Using Coolio
 Just download the [source code](https://github.com/windingtheropes/coolio/archive/main.zip "main.zip") and add coolio.cs into your project.\